HBClab/NiBetaSeries/.joss/paper.md

 To understand NiBetaSeries we need to answer two questions: what is a "beta" (or parameter estimate) and how can we analyze a series of betas?
 We have already mentioned betas by another name, activation/deactivation.
-The term beta comes from its use in the General Linear Model (GLM), an extension of regression. fMRI signal evoked by a stimulus follows a relatively stereotyped shape from the Blood Oxygen Level Dependent (BOLD) response, which is best modelled with a double-gamma function.
+The term beta comes from its use in the General Linear Model (GLM), an extension of linear regression. fMRI signal evoked by a stimulus follows a relatively stereotyped shape from the Blood Oxygen Level Dependent (BOLD) response, which is best modeled with a double-gamma function.
 The overall amplitude (i.e. activation/deactivation) of the double gamma function is determined by the beta coefficient.
 Thus larger betas mean greater activation, and smaller or negative betas mean less activation or deactivation relative to a baseline.
 Traditional fMRI analysis will group together all the relevant trial types and give them all one beta estimate, where variance between trials is treated as noise.
 NiBetaSeries, on the other hand, gives each trial its own beta estimate treating the variance between trials as the signal of interest.
-The final complication to understand betas is the multiple methods we can use to derive individual beta estimates.
+With the concept of a beta under our belt, The final complication is the multiple methods we can use to derive individual beta estimates.
 Two common methods are least squares all (LSA) and least squares separate (LSS).
 LSA places all the trials in the same GLM, where each trial is a separate predictor.
 LSA works well when the trials are far apart in time since the BOLD response takes a long time to return to baseline.